 I've been pondering this idea a lot this week.
 One of the big changes I've made was to revise what I record each day in my journal.

 Over the past year or so I've been producing my own guided journal.
 At first, I made up a word document and printed it out for the month, writing in it both morning and evening.
-Some examples of points I recorded each day are:
+Some examples of points I recorded each day were:

 - Thoughts about a Daily Meditation...